 Between the cerebrum and brainstem lie the thalamus and hypothalamus.
 The thalamus relays sensory and motor signals to the cortex and is involved in regulating consciousness, sleep and alertness.
 The hypothalamus connects the nervous system to the endocrine system — where hormones are produced — via the pituitary gland.

 The cerebellum lies beneath the cerebrum and has important functions in motor control.
 It plays a role in coordination and balance and may also have some cognitive functions.

 Humans vs. other animals

-"The more complicated a brain gets, the more gyri and sulci, or wiggly hills and valleys, it has," Holland said.
+"The more complicated a brain gets, the more gyri and sulci, or wiggly hills and valleys, it has," Holland told Live Science.
 Other intelligent animals, such as monkeys and dolphins, also have these folds in their cortex, whereas mice have smooth brains, he said.

 Humans also have the largest frontal lobes of any animal, Holland said.
 The frontal lobes are associated with higher-level functions such as self-control, planning, logic and abstract thought — basically, "the things that make us particularly human," he said.

 Left brain vs. right brain

 The human brain is divided into two hemispheres, the left and right, connected by a bundle of nerve fibers called the corpus callosum.
 The hemispheres are strongly, though not entirely, symmetrical.
 The left brain controls all the muscles on the right-hand side of the body and the right brain controls the left side.
 One hemisphere may be slightly dominant, as with left- or right-handedness.